raknote89/Reed_Log/java/README.md

 ### DAO integration tests

-`com.techelevator.dao.BaseDaoTest` has been provided for you to use as a base class for any DAO integration test.
+`com.reed_log.dao.BaseDaoTest` has been provided for you to use as a base class for any DAO integration test.
 It initializes a Datasource for testing and manages rollback of database changes between tests.

 `com.techelevator.dao.JdbUserDaoTest` has been provided for you as an example for writing your own DAO integration tests.